Cold Case Foundation

 Are you a member of law enforcement?
 Are you a victim, or the family member of a victim?
 You can submit your case to the cold case foundation by clicking the the link below and filling out the cold case application.
 We never charge law enforcement, victims, or victim's family for our work.
 We are here to serve you!

-Cold Case Application
+Support the Cold Case Foundation

-WELCOME TO COLD CASE FOUNDATION
+WELCOME TO COLD CASE FOUNDATION |

 A disturbing study of FBI records found that since 1995 the national average of solved homicides in the United States is only about 64%— leaving 36% of murders unsolved annually.
 This mound of unsolved Cold Case murders has a compounding financial and workload effect on police departments and the respective personnel assigned to work them.

 And the primary key to solving them is the conditional factor that they must be WORKED.
 It is not for lack of interest that cases turn cold and are sometimes seemingly forgotten; they are never forgotten by the victims, their families, or by the investigators who have worked them.
-We must ensure that a Cold Case is never at the mercy of insufficient funding
+We must ensure that a Cold Case is never at the mercy of insufficient funding or otherwise available resources.
+Law Enforcement’s need to resolve Cold Cases is ever present, but the resources and budget to solve these violent crimes are not. |

 Our Team